ARGOeu/web-ui-eosc/ReadMe.md

 * add the tenant properties into etc/app/resources/tenants.xml
 * copy the file etc/app/html/adminlte/dist/css/adminlte.min.css in the same directory under name adminlte-$tenant.css

-## Manage the instance

-* manage the app version and instance into etc/engine/html.properties

 ## Customize a new tenant $tenant